 Later, the 'Second Great Awakening' brought a new form to the hymn known as Gospel.
 This is where songs like 'Amazing Grace' and 'How Great Thou Art' come in.
 Most modern hymns stem from similar roots or styles.
 The term gospel was used to designate gospel tunes as separate from hymns.
 Gospel songs most always include a chorus or refrain and a faster tempo than hymns.
 The gospel genre spread fast among the Protestant religions but it was still denied as worship music by the Eastern Orthodox religions continuing primary use of plainchant.
 The 18th and 19th centuries followed with an explosion of hymn writing among composers of religious song.
 In modern times, the hymn is mostly sang in unison by choirs, soloists, and church members in most secular churches.

 The choir too originates almost as far back as hymns separated by only a few generations.
 Today we sing along in church.
 We have church and large scale performance choirs, most accompanied by some instrument, usually keyboard if not an orchestra.
 Modern hymns come in many styles and genres.
 There are Christian hymns, Country hymns, and Rock hymns as well as Classical, Contemporary, and of course Gospel.
-Most modern hymns too are not recognized by the official Orthodox church as hymns.
+Most modern hymns are stiill not recognized by the official Orthodox church as hymns.

 'Of the Father's Heart Begotten'

 Composer Unknown 4th Century